-Continuous availability of servers is important to run a business successfully and satisfy customers.
-For instance, say that you have a mail server that sends and receives emails to and from a high number of customers every day.
+Continuous server uptime is important to run a business successfully and satisfy customers.
+For instance, say that you have a mail server that sends and receives emails to and from a high number of customers everyday.
 What if your mail server crashes?
 A large chunk of emails would be left un-delivered, which would eventually degrade the user experience, resulting in monetary loss.

-For this reason, companies monitor servers to ensure they're up and running 24/7.
+For this reason, companies with the help of server monitoring tools, monitor servers to ensure reliable server uptime with servers running 24/7.
 But uptime server monitoring is a complex process that involves many variables.
 On top of this, most large-scale organizations use many servers that are distributed geographically to offer services to clientele in various regions.

-With an integrated and robust server uptime monitor software, IT admins can effectively perform server uptime monitoring for all servers, both physical and virtual, in an organization from any corner of the world.
+With an integrated and robust server uptime monitoring software like OpManager, IT admins can effectively perform uptime monitoring for all servers, both physical and virtual, in an organization from any corner of the world.

-Server uptime monitoring with OpManager can help you proactively monitor the health of all servers on your network.
-OpManager constantly communicates with servers using different protocols like the WMI and SNMP to proactively gain information about the server health and availability.
+Server uptime monitoring tool in OpManager can help you proactively monitor the health of all servers on your network.
+OpManager being a Linux and Windows server uptime monitor, constantly communicates with servers using different protocols like the WMI and SNMP to proactively gain information about the server health and availability.
 It also has a reactive mechanism to resolve server faults as and when they occur.
 The reports feature helps you understand how your servers are performing and the nature of faults.

 Servers are the backbone of daily business operations and if they experience even a short period of downtime, it impacts the business severely.
 OpManager offers proactive monitoring by supporting multi-vendor server device templates that include major vendors like HP, Dell, IBM, etc. It ensures continuous server uptime by constantly monitoring important performance metrics like CPU utilization, memory utilization, disk utilization, process count, partition details of the device, average disk latency, etc.